SLC Media Guide

 Parking of News Media Vehicles

-While covering news at Salt Lake City International Airport, the best parking option is in the short-term parking structure.
-The lot on the south end of Terminal One and the lot on the north end of Terminal Two are additional options.
-For special access or for live broadcasts, please call the Public Relations Director at (801) 575-2400 or Landside Operations at (801) 647-5159.
+While covering news at Salt Lake City International Airport, the best parking option is in the short-term level of the parking garage.
+In addition, a lot designated for media is available north-west of the parking garage by the car rentals.
+It is accessible from either the passenger pick-up lane or the car rental return lane.
+For special access or for live broadcasts, please call the Communication and Marketing director at (801) 209-5774 or Landside Operations at (801) 647-5159, to have the barriers removed from the lot in order to access it.

 News Media Access

-Access to an airport tenant’s leased area must be arranged directly with the tenant (including airlines).
-The Airport's Public Relations Director can assist with this coordination.
+Access to an Airport tenant’s leased area must be arranged directly with the tenant (including the airlines).
+The Airport’s Communication and Marketing director can assist with this coordination.

-Filming is permitted in the lobby areas of both terminals if it does not disrupt passenger processing including distracting the security screening agents.
-Close shots of the screens at the security screening checkpoints are prohibited.
+Filming is permitted in the lobby areas of the terminal if it does not disrupt passenger processing, including distracting the security screening agents.
+Close shots of the screens at the security screening checkpoints are not permitted.

 Useful Phone Numbers